-NOTE: I have stopped using this powder detergent, as it started leaving a film/residue on our laundry.
-Might possibly be from our hard water, but I wrote a whole post diving deep into this issue here.
+NOTE: I’ve personally stopped using homemade laundry soaps altogether.
+I know many people still have great success with them, but they started leaving a film/residue on our laundry.
+Might be our hard water, or maybe just this powder version, but I wrote a whole post diving deep into this issue here.

 What you need: